Diffusion Models

 Definition

 A diffusion model is a generative model trained to transform noise into structured data.
 During training, clean examples are progressively corrupted with noise.
-The model learns a reverse process: given a noisy sample and a time step, predict how to remove noise and recover a plausible example from the learned data distribution.
+The model learns a reverse process: given a noisy sample and a time step, predict how to remove noise and recover a plausible sample from the learned data distribution.

 Diffusion models are closely related to score-based generative models, which learn the gradient of the data distribution and use stochastic processes to move from noise toward data.
 In practice, the diffusion and score-based families are often discussed together because they share denoising, noise schedules, samplers, and guidance methods.